In the portrait: Conny Sommer

 When did music come into your life?

 It was always there, as far back as I can remember.
-My brother could build ANYTHING out of Lego when I was five.
-At the same time, at the age of four, I could recite my father's records and tapes by heart.
+My brother could build ANYTHING out of Lego when he was five.
+At the same time, as a four-year-old, I could recite my father's records and tapes by heart.
 At the same time, I started making music myself.
 First with a harmonica, later the trumpet, and from the age of 16, percussion.

 When and how did you get to know HOKEMA instruments?